hestela/toughbook-cf-c2-ubuntu/gpsd/README.md

 ^- pugot.canonical.com           2   6   377    51    +27ms[  +27ms] +/-  142ms
 ```
 As long as NMEA is in there, the time should start getting updated via GPS.

+## Fix GPS after wake from sleep/hibernate
+I found the GPS likes to break when the system wakes from sleep or hibernate.
+For me, /dev/ttyUSB1 just disappears on wake.
+Fix with: `sudo ./fix-gpsd.sh`